 Hardly a day goes by that one doesn’t see an article on healthy eating.
 Magazines, newspapers, the Internet, and TV programs, are all touting the benefits of healthy eating.
 How lucky the Mad River Valley is that we have several Community Supported Agriculture (CSA) programs making healthy eating a “no-brainer”!

 A lot goes into Muddy Boots CSA.
-All winter the three farms have each been planning and preparing for the coming season.
+All winter the farms have each been planning and preparing for the coming season.
 Believe it or not, the growing season is underway, it started in February!
 The crew at Wood’s Market Garden are already hard at work grafting tomato plants in their balmy tropical greenhouses even as the snow is falling outside.
-The other two farms have ordered their seeds and soil supplements have been delivered and they are getting ready to to start their seasons as well.

 The first share of the season has always included a beautiful array of salad makings: tomatoes, salad greens baby carrots, beets, spinach, and lettuce.
-Shortly after that we will be getting beautiful, luscious, straight from the plant strawberries along with more veggies.
+Shortly after that we will be getting beautiful, luscious, straight-from-the-plant strawberries along with more veggies.

-As mid-summer approaches we look forward to such veggies as new potatoes, broccoli, cauliflower, and carrots and as summer winds down, along with peppers, onions and eggplants, Â there is nothing so welcome as watermelon or perhaps cantaloupe melons.
+As mid-summer approaches we look forward to such veggies as new potatoes, broccoli, cauliflower, and carrots and as summer winds down, along with peppers, onions and eggplants, there is nothing so welcome as watermelon or perhaps cantaloupe melon.

 The fall share includes potatoes such as russet, white, red and golden, sweet potatoes, onions and a wide range of winter squash.